 Visual and spatial openness blurs the line between inside and outside and helps visitors maintain the sensation of being connected to the outdoors at all times.

 The main recreation area is strategically located at one end of the building so that its glass façade can open up to the outdoor area, effectively doubling the amount of usable space.
 This visual and spatial openness blurs the line between inside and outside and helps visitors maintain the sensation of being connected to the outdoors at all times.
-The building’s form is a simple pitched roof with dramatic overhangs, creating an impactful building design.
+The youth center’s architectural form is a simple pitched roof with dramatic overhangs, creating an impactful building design.

 - Innovative wood frame construction